 Each year the NIHR collects and publishes annual performance statistics that demonstrate how the NIHR Clinical Research Network (CRN) supports health and social care research in England.
-We measure our success and impact in a number of ways.
-Please note these figures relate to the period between April 2020 and March 2021.

-Strengthening partnerships across the NHS and health and social care providers
+Strengthening partnerships across the NHS

-Participants experience of taking part in research
+Participants’ experience of taking part in research